Hero Image

 CDFA’s State Water Efficiency and Enhancement Program (SWEEP): https://www.cdfa.ca.gov/oefi/sweep/

-Apply for up to $200,000 for irrigation management practices that reduce water and greenhouse gas emission.
+Apply for up to $200,000 for irrigation management practices that improve water efficiency and reduce greenhouse gas emissions.
 What you will need to apply:

 For FREE technical assistance please contact: